-When it comes to Kona sunset photography, Kohanaiki takes perhaps the bronze medal, but its worth having on your map.
+When it comes to Kona sunset photography, Kohanaiki takes perhaps the bronze medal, but it’s worth having on your map.

 Surfers at Sunset

-The good news is that you are in Hawaii, which means you will almost always have at least a few surfers riding the waves to add a subject to include in your photographs.
+The good news is that you are in Hawaii!
+This means you will almost always have at least a few surfers riding the waves to add a subject to your photographs.

 While I never went out with this intention, some of the most beautiful pictures of Hawaii in my collection come from golden sky evenings with a drink in one hand and a camera in the other as I watched the surfers scramble for every last wave.

 Best Big Island Photography: Sea Life

 While I found the landscapes of the Big Island of Hawaii to be fascinating, I was even more excited at the amount of wildlife there was to capture.

-There are two options to experience this; the family and kid-friendly snorkeling option which begins from the Sheraton Kona each night, or you can do a night dive.
+There are two options to experience this; the family and kid-friendly snorkeling option which begins from The Outrigger Kona (previously the Sheraton) each night, or you can do a night dive.

 Personally, I prefer the diving option because I just LOVE being underwater.
 There’s something magical about being entirely immersed in the mantas environment, watching them dance around you.
 However, this is only an option for certified divers.

 With that said, snorkeling with manta rays is still an incredible experience.
 I actually saw more mantas snorkeling than I did diving.
-It is also a cheaper option and we actually went on this trip twice because we loved it so much!
+It is also a cheaper option and we went on this trip twice because we loved it so much!